Statistics Books to Read This Summer

 By Will Kurt

-Publishing soon, this book looks at Bayesian statistics with a comprehensive guide that uses off-the-beaten-path examples to explain principles.
+This book looks at Bayesian statistics with a comprehensive guide that uses off-the-beaten-path examples to explain principles.
 “Bayesian Statistics the Fun Way” is a great departure from standard textbooks but will still give you the pay-off of real-world statistics skills.

 The Book of Why: The New Science of Cause and Effect